 How many students are accepted each year?

-We admit an entering class of up to 22 students each year.
+We admit an entering class of between 18 and 22 students each year.

 What specific undergraduate degrees are acceptable for admission?

 There is no preference, though students with some business training and strong performance academically will have a stronger chance of admission.
 All students must demonstrate strong writing and research skills.
 Preference is also given to candidates with global experience through education, internships, or work experience.